Nanagyamera/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints the size
+Write a C program that prints the size of various types